This Healthy Banana Pudding Recipe from scratch is made with almond milk, bananas, maple syrup, cinnamon, vanilla extract, and chia seeds.

 - Fresh fruits

-See recipe card for Vegan Banana Pudding from Scratch quantities.
+See recipe card for this Healthy Banana Pudding Recipe quantities.

 Put the almond milk, bananas, maple syrup, cinnamon, and vanilla in a blender and process until smooth.